ijeffries/car-accident-analysis/README.md

 5. [License](https://github.com/ianjeffries/car-accident-analysis#license)

 ## Summary
-The following project uses Python and PySpark to simulate how to use big data processing to analyze car crashes in the UK.
-The following notebook could be used in conjunction with databricks to process the data across a real cluster.
+The following project uses Python and PySpark to simulate how to leverage big data processing to analyze car crashes in the UK.
+The attached Jupyter Notebook could be used in conjunction with databricks to process the data across a real cluster.

 ## File Directory